pchiwan/ko-Timer/README.md

 var timer = new koTimer(300);
 ```

 Just like that, and your timer is already running!
 The first parameter is the time limit in seconds (so, in this example, 300 seconds = 5 minutes).
 If you don't provide it the default time limit is 60 seconds.
-You can also provide any of the following options.

-## Options
+# Configuration
+You can further configure the timer by providing it with an options dictionary upon instantiation.
+The available options are as follows.

 ### __wait__
 The timer will start running upon instantiation unless you tell it otherwise.
 If you send `wait: true` the timer will not start running until you call its `start` method.
 False by default.